Best Things to Do in Sofia, Bulgaria: 5 Top Attractions & Places to Visit

 Even if you’re not into dropping your lev on the latest fashions, enjoy a coffee or a snack along Vitosha Boulevard to dramatic views of its namesake mountain looming to the south of the city centre.

-Street Bar & CO, a cool café with a distinguished Italian vibe, is a good choice for enjoying an espresso, cappuccino or gelato while watching Sofians saunter along the avenue.
+Enjoy a break at Street Bar & CO, a cool café with a distinguished Italian vibe.
+It’s a great choice for enjoying an espresso, cappuccino, or gelato while watching Sofians saunter along the avenue.

 Getting to Vitosha Boulevard: The main pedestrian section of Vitosha Boulevard stretches between the Cathedral Church Sveta Nedelya and the National Palace of Culture.
 To approach from the south, take the metro to NDK Station; otherwise, Serdika Station is one block away from the north end of Vitosha Boulevard.